stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

 On macOS and Linux, you need to add the following entries to your `/etc/hosts` file.
 And on Windows, you need to add the following entries to your `C:\Windows\System32\Drivers\etc\hosts` file.

+These entries are needed to successfully run integration tests and end-2-end tests for the docker containers to communicate with each other.

 ```shell
 127.0.0.1 db
 127.0.0.1 zookeeper